On Tuesday I whined to my husband about bills, debt and spending.

 No Spend Challenges are a great way to save a bit of cash for specific needs, or a general savings goal.
 They are also excellent as a way to jumpstart a new less spendy lifestyle.
 You can learn a lot about your spending habits and the way you want to use your money through these challenges.
 There’s no right or wrong.
 It’s just personal financial choices.

-For my challenge, I am vowing to spend no money for the month of November outside of bills and necessary items (like that gift I mentioned earlier).
+For my challenge, I am vowing to spend no money for the months ahead outside of bills and necessary items (like that gift I mentioned earlier).
 I know I can do it!

 And so can you!!